uozuAho/OpenCVAndroid15Puzzle/README.md

 should be do-able through gradle...

 # TODO
 - use external opencv-300.jar instead of multiple internal copies
-- add logging that works on desktop & android